patrickfav/id-mask/README.md

 ```
 #### Option E: 16 byte (128 bit) byte array

 **Only for advanced use cases.** The most generic way to represent a 128 bit id is as a byte array.
-Basically you may provide any data as long as it fits in 16 bytes.
-Mind thou, that this is not a general purpose encryption schema and your data might not be secure!
+Basically you may provide any data as long as it fits in 16 bytes. *Note, that this is not a general purpose encryption schema and your data might not be secure!*

 ```java
 IdMask<byte[]> idMask = IdMasks.for128bitNumbers(Config.builder(key).build());